Work with us

 Not having the necessary resources in-house can be a show-stopper.
-We have the knowledge and expertise to explore and find solution to a wide range of challenges, and the experience to build and maintain flourishing relationships with industry.
+We have the knowledge and expertise to explore and find solutions to a wide range of challenges, and the experience to build and maintain flourishing relationships with the industry.
 Get in touch with us!

 The University is keen to promote technology transfer by licensing IP to third parties.
 We have several technologies which are currently available for licensing.

-There are several spin-out companies who started their work based on our research.
+There are several spin-out companies that started their work based on our research.
 We are interested to hear about individuals or companies who invest in early-stage companies.